guyinacube/powerapps-docs-pr/articles/guided-learning/learning-understand-basics-formulas.md

 **Left(ThisItem.Department,4)**

-will work the same as it did with a literal text string.
+This works the same as it did with a literal text string.

 ![Data source function](./media/learning-understand-basics-formulas/data-source-function.png)